logo-brand

 One doctor from Lenox Hill Hospital in New York City says that a person with a blood alcohol content (BAC) of just .03% could be too impaired to drive.
 The researchers from Boston Medical Center agreed with that sentiment.
 For reference, consuming just one alcoholic beverage increases your BAC by about .02%.

 The Boston researchers found that 55% of those who died during the study period were not driving the vehicles involved in the accidents.
-These individuals could be passengers in the vehicle that caused the crash, passengers in other vehicles or pedestrians.
+These individuals could be passengers in the vehicle that caused the crash, passengers in other vehicles, or pedestrians.

 Those who are injured in a car crash caused by the negligence of another motorist may want to consider having the assistance of a personal injury attorney.
 This may make it easier to obtain compensation in a settlement or from a jury.
+Schedule your free consultation today.